yuliskov/SmartTube/README.md

 ### Q: Can I install this on a Samsung Tizen TV / LG webOS TV / Roku / iOS / toaster?

 A: No, this only works on **Android** devices.
 If you look at an Android TV's product page, it usually says clearly that it's based on Android.
-The app **cannot** easily be ported over to other plattforms and we have no plans to even try. **Please do not ask**.
+The app **cannot** easily be ported over to other platforms and we have no plans to even try. **Please do not ask**.
 Instead, you can connect a separate TV stick or TV box to your TV.

 ### Q: Can I install this on a smartphone? / Can you add portrait mode? / Scrolling doesn't work.